Offline-to-Online Multi-Agent Reinforcement Learning with Offline Value Function Memory and Sequential Exploration: EXPERIMENT

 \subsection{Discussions}

 In this section, we discuss the role of offline pre-trained knowledge in O2O MARL.
 Offline knowledge is beneficial in several ways.
 First, it helps guide online exploration much more efficiently than training from scratch.
 It also provides a strong initial policy.
 Furthermore, the offline pre-trained knowledge can facilitate faster online learning and lead to better performance, as clearly demonstrated in the \textit{6h\_vs\_8z} medium replay task shown in Figure~\ref{Ablation} (b), where OVMSE outperforms SE by a large margin, thanks to its offline knowledge.
 However, we also observe that offline knowledge can hinder online learning in some cases.
 This issue likely arises because current offline training algorithms are not designed for the online phase.
-A good offline policy requires some degree of over-fitting to the offline datasets (e.g., achieved using pessimism or behavior cloning).
+A good offline policy requires some degree of over-fitting to the offline datasets.
 However, for O2O MARL, this over-fitting can cause online learning to require many samples to correct or even result in the agent sticking to the offline policy, thereby preventing improvement.
 This observation motivated the introduction of the memory coefficient $\lambda_{\text{memory}}$ and its corresponding annealing schedule, which allow OVMSE to gracefully adjust offline knowledge to the level of online returns.